guidoism/escape/inspiration/jonesforth.md

 \
 \       Thirdly I assume that your screen is at least 50 characters high.
 \
-\       START OF FORTH CODE ----------------------------------------------------------------------
+\       START OF Forth CODE ----------------------------------------------------------------------
 \
-\       We've now reached the stage where the FORTH system is running and self-hosting.
+\       We've now reached the stage where the Forth system is running and self-hosting.
 All further
-\       words can be written as FORTH itself, including words like IF, THEN, .", etc which in most
+\       words can be written as Forth itself, including words like IF, THEN, .", etc which in most
 \       languages would be considered rather fundamental.
 \
 \       Some notes about the code:
 \
 \       I use indenting to show structure.
-The amount of whitespace has no meaning to FORTH however
+The amount of whitespace has no meaning to Forth however
 \       except that you must use at least one whitespace character between words, and words themselves
 \       cannot contain whitespace.
 \
-\       FORTH is case-sensitive.
+\       Forth is case-sensitive.
 Use capslock!

 \ The primitive word /MOD (DIVMOD) leaves both the quotient and the remainder on the stack.
 (On
 \ i386, the idivl instruction gives both anyway).
 Now we can define the / and MOD in terms of /MOD